How to Renew Your Drivers License in Washington

 - You are the spouse or dependent of an active member of the military.

 An additional driving license renewal fee will be charged to those drivers who have received an automatic extension when they submit their renewal request.
 Additionally, military members can no longer request a military designation on their license.
 Drivers in this category are required to request a DOL Authorization card from the DMV and provide proof of their active duty status at the time they submit a renewal request.

 Washington REAL ID Drivers License Renewal

-Like most other states around the country, driver’s licenses and I.D. cards issued by driver’s license offices in Washington are REAL ID compliant according to federal standards.
+Like most other states around the country, official WA state driver’s licenses and I.D. cards issued by driver’s license offices in Washington are REAL ID compliant according to federal standards.
 Any documents that are not REAL ID-compliant will be clearly marked as such.
 This means that WA documents can be used to gain access to federally-secure spaces.

 Washington Drivers License Renewal Fees

 The specific driving license renewal fee that a driver is required to pay in Washington depends on the type of license the driver is renewing and the period of validity the document will have.
 Essentially, the WA Department of Licensing charges a processing fee of $9 per year of a document’s validity.
 Here is a list of commonly asked driver license renewal fees in Washington:

 - Standard driver license renewal fee: $54 for six years

 - If more than 60 days late: $64 for six years